itasahobby/usernamesconventions/README.md

 The example above is assuming that the separator being used is the default one (&).
 Currently there are the following rules implemented:
 * &name -> Name
+* &1name -> First name (from 1 to 9, if it doesn't have it skips the rule)
 * &surname -> Surname
+* &1surname -> First surname (from 1 to 9, if it doesn't have it skips the rule)
 * &n -> Name's first letter
 * &s -> Surname first letter